Cannabis and Cannabinoids (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 The ability of cannabinoids to increase appetite has been studied:

 - Delta-9-THC taken by mouth: A clinical trial compared delta-9-THC (dronabinol) and a standard drug (megestrol, an appetite stimulant) in patients with advanced cancer and loss of appetite.
 Results showed that delta-9-THC did not help increase appetite or weight gain in advanced cancer patients compared with megestrol.
-However, a clinical trial of patients with HIV /AIDS and weight loss found that those who took delta-9-THC had better appetite and stopped losing weight compared with patients who took a placebo.

 - Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on cancer patients with loss of appetite.